AhmedHelalAhmed/Helper-Bash-Scripts/README.md

 to automate git commands
 <hr>
 <h2>Laravel project_name version_name</h2>
-to make new project of laravel and the version is the lates and you can put cutom version
+to make new project of laravel and the version is the latest and you can put custom version.
 <hr>
 <h2>testinternet</h2>
 ping 8.8.8.8 you can notice if there is internet you will get response to stop it just ctrl+c